What is Amateur Radio

 Can operate Maritime Mobile with permission of the Ship’s Master.

-At first, Amateur Radio Station Call-signs appear to comprise a semi-random collection of letters and numbers, but there is some logic involved (although they’re not as simple to understand as the generally accepted and used FreeBand call-signs).
+At first, Amateur Radio Station call signs appear to comprise a semi-random collection of letters and numbers, but there is some logic involved (although they’re not as simple to understand as the generally accepted and used FreeBand call signs).
 The first letter (nearly always) identifies the country in which the licence was issued, and the remaining letters and numbers identify the individual that holds the licence, and perhaps some information about the level of licence held.

 LICENCE Current Typical Format Meaning / Historical Examples